Nouns

 This role is used for NPs that represent for whose benefit the action occurs or the reason for the action.
 In English, this represents some of the senses of the word "for".

-There are many varying uses of the English word "for" and they don't all line up under oxon so I'd like to take a moment to run through most of the interpretations that are in the wiktionary entry.
+There are many varying uses of the English word "for" and they don't all line up under oxon so we've included an in-depth walkthrough of most of the interpretations that are in the wiktionary entry.
+The translations represent the proper way to formulate the desired semantic meaning.

 - ⛔ Towards; in the direction of.